endevver/mt-plugin-thatshot/README.md

 # That's Hot Overview

 That's Hot is a plugin for Movable Type that helps you manage and publish links and search keywords.
 The twist That's Hot offers is that your link or search (a "Topic") starts life "hot" and becomes "cold" after a specified amount of time passes.
-Topics can be reheated over and over to appear at the top of the hot list again.
+Topics can be reheated over and over to appear at the top of the "hot list" again.
 A history of each topic's life is also maintained so that you can see how frequently it's been hot.
 Topics can also be scheduled to be hot.

+* Easily add new Topics, which are published when saving
+* Search existing Topics by keyword or URL to prevent creation of near-duplicate Topics
+* See the history of a Topic's life
+* Publish Topics however desired with template tags

 # Prerequisites

 * Movable Type 4.x
-* That's Hot makes use of Movable Type's tasks framework, which requires that run-periodic-tasks be running or an Activity Feed be subscribed to.
+* That's Hot makes use of Movable Type's tasks framework, which requires that `run-periodic-tasks` be running or an Activity Feed be subscribed to.

 # Installation